-It may take a few tries to get into a crepes making rhythm.
+It may take a few tries to get into a crepe making rhythm, keep going

 More good news, the Raspberry Ginger Compote couldn’t be easier!
 It only takes about 15-20 minutes of simple simmering on your stovetop.
 With just a stir here and there.
 You really can’t miss this one up. the The trifecta of flavors happening within the Rhubarb Raspberry Ginger Compote is a thing of beauty.

-These Rye Crepes with Rhubarb Raspberry Ginger Compote meld together in a balanced trio of tart, sweet and warmly spiced.
+These Rye Crepes with Rhubarb Raspberry Ginger Compote meld together in a balanced trio of tart, sweet and warm spice

 The addition of raspberries was a last minute idea after spotting a handful of berries that had practically turned to jam in my fridge.
-So I tossed in that 3/4 of a cup raspberries on their last legs.
-That gave the compote the sweetness and vibrance it was lacking.
-Here’s to using up what you got and getting so much more out of it!
+So I tossed in that ¾ of a cup raspberries on their last legs.
+That gave the compote the sweetness it was lacking.
+Here's to using up what you got and getting so much more out of it!

 For this Rye Crepes with Rhubarb Raspberry Ginger Compote recipe, I started with my go-to recipe for The Best Basic Crepes.
 It never fails me.
-But instead of using just all purpose flour, I used a blend of APF and rye flour for a nuttier, fuller flavored crepe.
+Instead of using just all purpose flour, I used a blend of APF and rye flour for nuttier, fuller flavored rye crepes.
 The earthiness of the rye flour grounds the tart and sweet flavors of the compote, anchoring the brightness in a humble, homemade fashion.

 - Smooth it out now.
 When blending crepe batter, I like the blitz it in a blender to make the smoothest batter possible.
 Because crepes are so thin and delicate, you don’t want any lumps showing up in your batter.
 The blender blasts away those pesky lumps.
 Alternatively, you can whisk it together and strain the batter to rid it of lumps.

 - Let it sit.
-Allowing the batter to sit for at least 30 minutes, up to overnight if you have the foresight.
-This gives the batter time to rest and develop a bond between ingredients.
+Allow the batter to sit for at least 30 minutes or up to overnight if you have the foresight.
+This gives the crepe batter time to rest and develop a bond between ingredients.
 Resulting in a smoother batter with more flavor!

 - The right pan for the job.
 While it isn’t crucial that you have a crepe specific pan, it will make your life easier.
 A shallow, flat bottomed skillet is great for filling and flipping out smooth, thin crepes.
 I bought a cheap crepe pan at IKEA for about $10 years ago and it works wonders for crepes, pancakes and even frying eggs.